saimonmoore/xorodia/README.md

 This will read the schema definition in `api/prisma/schema.prisma` and generate a sqlite database in `api/prisma/dev.db`

 If you've made changes to the schema run `yarn redwood db save` to generate a migration, and `yarn redwood db up` to apply the migration/ generate a new ORM client.

+# Xorodia

+## Roadmap

+if logged in & no user in db redirect to /users/new if logged in & user found in db redirect to home
+(do the same check in index/middleware and always redirect until a user is persisted) In /users/new :

+User must choose to be a singer or a director:
+- singer (must choose default part) => create singer in db
+- director => create director & singer (must choose default part) in db redirect to home
+In home:
+- Choir icon =>
+  /songs

+  can:

+   - list songs (MVP):
+     categorized by due by periods
+   - view song (MVP)
+     shows:
+      - parts (MVP)
+      - song lyrics + partitura (later)
+      - list of practice sessions (later)
+      - add themselves to a practice session (later)
+      - remove themselves from a practice session (later)
+   - add themselves to a song (MVP)
+     (i.e. decide if they are going to sing or not, director chooses part)
+   - remove themselves from a song (MVP)
+   - list concerts (later):
+   - show concert (later):
+- Director icon (maybe unify) =>
+  /songs

+  can:

+   - create song (set due date) (MVP)
+     - create part (MVP)
+     - remove part (MVP)
+     - special parts (later)
+     - create recurring + special practice sessions (later)
+   - edit song (MVP)
+   - delete song (MVP)
+   - create concert (set due date) (later)
+   - edit concert (later)
+     - add song (later)
+     - delete song (later)
+   - delete concert (later)
+   - PLUS ALL SINGER ACTIONS